Marlow Moss

-Marjorie Jewel "Marlow" Moss (29 May 1889 – 23 August 1958) was a British Constructivist artist who worked in painting and sculpture.
+Marjorie Jewel "Marlow" Moss (29 May 1889 – 23 August 1958) was the first British Constructivist artist; she worked in painting and sculpture.

 Biography

 Moss was born on 29 May 1889 in Kilburn in London.
 She was the daughter of Lionel and Fannie Moss.
 She studied at St John's Wood Art School, the Slade School of Fine Art, and the Académie Moderne.

-In her childhood music was her one great interest, but her music studies were interrupted for years when she contracted tuberculosis.
-Later Moss turned her attention to ballet.
-Around 1919 she changed her forename (from Marjorie) and adopted a masculine appearance.
+In her childhood, music was her one great interest, but her music studies were interrupted for years when she contracted tuberculosis.
+Later, Moss turned her attention to ballet.
+Around 1919, she changed her forename (from Marjorie) and adopted a masculine appearance.
 This was precipitated by a ‘shock of an emotional nature’ and the abandonment of her studies at the Slade, to live alone in Cornwall.

 Moss was a pupil of Fernand Léger and Amédée Ozenfant at the Académie Moderne.
 She was associated with Piet Mondrian and they mutually influenced each other's use of the double line.
 She was a founding member of the Abstraction-Création association and was the only British artist to feature in all five annuals published by the group.